eengl/ssh-connect/README.md

 ## Supported Operating Systems

-* Linux, macOS, or UNIX with Bash and SSH
+* Any operating system with bash and an SSH client.

 ## Software Dependencies